Cabeda/jecabeda-blog/src/pages/2022/20220320-reading_update/index.md

 ![Photo by Patrick Perkins on Unsplash](./blade_runner.jpeg)

+I've gotten some interesting reading this week and, although I think I read quite a bit, I also think that my to read pile keeps increasing 😅.
+Nonetheless I want to start and finish the Database Internals so I'll keep it piling and see if I can write an overview of it before returning to my reading updates.

 ## Data Engineering

 - [Storing UTC is not a silver bullet](https://codeblog.jonskeet.uk/2019/03/27/storing-utc-is-not-a-silver-bullet/) - An interesting take on when transforming to UTC might not work (with every transformation we might loose something)